Children's Hospital is part of the UPMC family.

 A resource for our network of referring physicians.

 For more information about research, please call our main office at 412-692-6438.

-All Children's Hospital of Pittsburgh of UPMC employees are required to wear a photo ID badge that includes the employee's name, title and department clearly printed next to his or her photo.
+All UPMC Children's Hospital of Pittsburgh employees are required to wear a photo ID badge that includes the employee's name, title and department clearly printed next to his or her photo.
 ID badges are color-coded for easy recognition:

 Here are brief descriptions of many of the people who may be directly involved in your child's care: